abdallahsaber065/openapi-tester-frontend/README.md

 ### Common Issues

 1. **"Failed to load API specification"**
-   - Make sure your backend is running on `http://localhost:8000`
-   - Check that the `/api/v1/openapi.json` endpoint is accessible
+   - Verify the OpenAPI JSON URL is accessible and returns valid JSON
+   - Check for CORS issues if loading from a different domain
+   - Ensure the OpenAPI specification follows the 3.0+ format

+2. **"Invalid OpenAPI specification"**
+   - Validate your OpenAPI file using tools like [Swagger Editor](https://editor.swagger.io/)
+   - Check that required fields like `openapi`, `info`, and `paths` are present
+   - Ensure the JSON is properly formatted

+3. **Authentication not working**
+   - Use the "Authorize" button to configure authentication properly
-   - Verify CORS settings in your backend
+   - Verify you're using the correct authentication method as defined in your OpenAPI spec

-2. **Authentication not working**
-   - Ensure you're using a valid JWT token
+   - For API Keys: ensure the key is valid and placed in the correct location (header/query/cookie)
+   - For OAuth 2.0: ensure your access token is valid and has the required scopes
-   - Check that the token hasn't expired
+   - Check that tokens haven't expired
-   - Verify your backend accepts `Bearer` token authentication
+   - Ensure the API base URL is correct

-3. **Request failures**
+4. **Request failures**
    - Check the browser's network tab for detailed error information
-   - Verify the request format matches your API expectations
+   - Verify the API base URL matches your actual API endpoint
    - Ensure all required parameters are provided
+   - Check for CORS configuration on your API server

 ### Development Tips